 Dr Laura McDermott is a clinical psychologist in the General Oncology Psychological Care Team at UCLH.
 Laura completed her doctoral training at the University of Glasgow and is registered with the Health and Care Professionals Council (HCPC).

 Prior to joining the team at UCLH, Laura has practiced in a range of NHS settings, including mental health services in Camden and oncology services in Scotland and London.
 Laura has a particular interest in supporting patients with physical health conditions.
 She is trained in several evidence-based therapeutic approaches, including Cognitive Behavioural Therapy (CBT) and Interpersonal Psychotherapy (IPT).
 Laura’s role at UCLH involves offering psychological care to patients and families affected by cancer.

-Maria is a member of the Haematology Psychology and Counselling Service at UCLH.
-She has been a senior counsellor/psychotherapist for over 20 years.
+Maria is a member of the Haematology Psychology and Psychotherapy Service at UCLH.
+She has been a senior psychotherapist for over 20 years.
 She has worked in haematology services at The Royal Free Hospital and here at UCLH.
 Her current role involves offering therapeutic psychological support to patients with blood cancer and their families.
 Maria’s previous specialist psychological work includes addiction, emigration issues, trauma and women issues.